Dr Min Yan

 First Year Academic Advisor

-Dr Min Yan is a Lecturer in Business Law.
-He joined Queen Mary from King’s College London, where he obtained a PhD in Law.
+Dr Min Yan is a Lecturer (Assistant Professor) in Business Law.
+He joins Queen Mary from King’s College London, where he obtained a PhD in Law.
 He also holds a LLM with distinction from Durham University and a fellowship of the UK Higher Education Academy.
-Min specialises in corporate law and corporate governance, and his recent research focuses on corporate objective including managerial unaccountability, agency cost, shareholders’ short-term interests and stakeholder theory among others.
+Min specialises in corporate law and corporate governance, and his recent research focuses on comparative corporate governance and corporate responsibility among others.
 Before entering academia, Min practiced law and worked as a legal consultant for commercial companies.

 Dr Min Yan’s research interests are in general in the fields of corporate law, corporate governance, and comparative business law studies.
 His recent publications focus on comparative corporate governance and corporate social responsibility from a legal and economic aspect.

 Some of his current research projects include: